thinkshout/thinkshout/blog/_posts/2016-05-05-see-you-in-the-big-easy-for-drupalcon-2016.md

 “[Event Registration in Drupal](https://events.drupal.org/neworleans2016/bofs/event-registration-drupal-8)” - Wednesday (5/11), 3:45pm - 4:45pm

-Of course, we also plan on checking out the many wonderful social events that DrupalCon has in store in the evenings, so you there's a good chance you'll see us there as well!
+Of course, we also plan on checking out the many wonderful social events that DrupalCon has in store in the evenings, so there's a good chance you'll see us there as well!
 It's going to be a jam-packed week, and we can't wait.
 As always, we're looking forward to catching lots of sessions, brushing up on trends, and learning new things.
 We hope to see you there!